Michael-Yee/Build_Tensorflow-GPU/README.md

 Install the pip package

-a) Create and activate a virtual environment
+a) Create and activate a python 3.6 virtual environment

-b) Invoke pip install to install that pip package
+b) Invoke pip install to install the pip package

     $ sudo pip install tensorflow_pkg/tensorflow*